 - The School of Business has longstanding experience in executive education and a proven track record in fostering dynamic cross-discipline and cross-industry discussions.

-- HSPI brings together government and business officials to foster dialogue and thought leadership on cybersecurity issues.
+- CCHS brings together government and business officials to foster dialogue and thought leadership on cybersecurity issues.

 The World Executive MBA Cybersecurity Program

-The new World Executive MBA in Cybersecurity, a joint venture of GWSB and the Cyber Center for National and Economic Security (housed in GW’s Homeland Security Policy Institute), provides executives with the knowledge, tools, and experience to protect their organizations from potentially devastating computer-borne interference and disruption.
+The new World Executive MBA in Cybersecurity, a joint venture of GWSB and Center for Cyber and Homeland Security, provides executives with the knowledge, tools, and experience to protect their organizations from potentially devastating computer-borne interference and disruption.
 Candidates learn from top academic experts and have the opportunity to work alongside cybersecurity practitioners as they research and adapt to the ever-changing and evolving nature of threats in this new and in-demand field.

 “This is a degree for executives who are leading cybersecurity initiatives in their organizations: senior vice presidents for security, senior vice presidents for information systems – the people in charge of protecting their organizations from cyber attacks,” said James Bailey, Hochberg Professorial Fellow of Leadership.

-“The WEMBA with Cybersecurity is serving a demand and a niche that is not being filled by others,” said Frank Cilluffo, director of GW’s Homeland Security Policy Institute.
+“The WEMBA with Cybersecurity is serving a demand and a niche that is not being filled by others,” Frank Cilluffo, director of GW’s Center for Cyber and Homeland Security.
 “We are bridging the gap for executives, teaching them what they need to know so they can make informed, valuable decisions – without having to become programmers.We are also helping tech experts take advantage of new executive opportunities.”